WA ferries alert system down as mechanical issues, low tides cancel some sailings

-The Washington State Ferry customer alert system is down Thursday morning as the agency canceled some morning sailings due to mechanical issues and low tides.
+The Washington State Ferries customer alert system is down Thursday morning as the agency canceled some morning sailings due to mechanical issues and low tides.

-The agency said said will post updates on Twitter.
+The agency said it will post updates on Twitter.

-The 9:30 a.m. sailing from Port Townsend and the 10:15 a.m. sailing from Coupeville were canceled due to tidal currents.
+The 9:30 a.m. sailing from Port Townsend and the 10:15 a.m. sailing from Coupeville were canceled because of tidal currents.

-The ferry service also canceled the 6 a.m. inter-island service in the San Juan Islands due to mechanical issues on the vessel Sealth.
-It is estimated to depart from Friday Harbor at 8:30 a.m.
+The ferry service also canceled the 6 a.m. inter-island service in the San Juan Islands because of mechanical issues on the vessel Sealth.
+An inter-island sailing is estimated to depart from Friday Harbor at 8:30 a.m.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.